Technical Reference

 Servo Sector Format in Detail

-Modern drives embed 200 to 300 servo wedges per track, each consuming a small arc of the track between data sectors.
+Modern drives embed roughly 200 to 500 servo wedges per track, with high-capacity enterprise helium designs at the upper end of that range, each consuming a small arc of the track between data sectors.
 Every servo wedge follows the same field sequence:

 Servo Damage and Recovery with PC-3000